Book lovers are like fans of anything else. They’re quick to offer their opinions and proud when you agree, but often upset when you don’t.

 As a fan of comedy for most of my life, I had heard multiple comedians praise A Confederacy of Dunces as a hilarious work of genius.
 Ignatius J. Riley was the ultimate hipster, going to movies just to mock them, and so sure that he is so much better than everyone else that he is not even of this world.
 In short, he is a delusional slob who does nothing but whine constantly.
 I enjoy works in which the main character is unlikable and I guess I could see how it would resonate with disaffected stand-up comics, but I failed to see the value in this book.
 This won the Pulitzer?
 Again, it made me cringe instead of laugh.
 Forgive me, but if Toole had not killed himself and had the story of the actual publishing of the book not been so inspirational, I doubt this becomes a modern classic.

 The Great Gatsby

 by F. Scott Fitzgerald

-Christopher Pierznik is the author of eight books, none of them nearly as successful as any of these, but all of which can be purchased in paperback and Kindle.
+Christopher Pierznik is the author of nine books, none of them nearly as successful as any of these, but all of which can be purchased in paperback and Kindle.
 His work has appeared on XXL, Cuepoint, Business Insider, The Cauldron, and many more.
-He has been quoted on Buzzfeed and Deadspin.
 Subscribe to his monthly reading review newsletter or follow him on Facebook or Twitter.